CARES Act & PPPFA: Tactical Moves for SMB Owners and Occupants

 IRS will use the 2018 status on your return.
 FILE electronically immediately if: a.) income drops below $150K AND/OR b.)
 You added dependents who were under 18 as of 1 Jan 2020, to your household to receive the additional child credit.

-if your dependent above 18, transitioned to a worker and makes under $75K in order for them to be recognized in the system.
+If your dependent is above 18, has transitioned to a worker, and makes under $75K, file their return in order for them to be recognized in the system.

 Do not file your return if your 2019 earnings are higher than your 2018 return.